Search Articles

 Whether you have a dog, cat, parrot, or lizard, there are options you can pursue to help secure their well-being.
 When you’ve passed away or can no longer tend to your pet’s needs, your estate plan will prove essential to them.

 For one, you can give directions in your will to leave your pet to a caretaker.
 However, there is no guarantee that the caretaker will continue to care for your pet.
-A pet trust can provide a little more security for the pet.
-A trust obligates a third party – a trustee – to ensure that your pet receives care in the years to come.
+A pet trust is an estate planning tool that can provide a little more security for the pet.
+A trust obligates a third party to ensure that your pet receives care in the years to come.

 What Are Pet Trusts?